Q: What's the difference between fostering & foster-to-adopt?

 Q: Does my new fur baby come vaccinated?

-Yes, whether locally or abroad, dogs & Puppies are up-to-date on vaccines (rabies & DA2PP); cats & Kittens are up-to-date on vaccines (rabies & FVRCP).
+Yes, dogs & puppies are up-to-date on vaccines (rabies & DA2PP); cats & Kittens are up-to-date on vaccines (rabies & FVRCP).

 All animals in our rescue are microchipped.